neubot/neubot/doc/FAQ.rst

 (see RFC3439_).
 This design choice allowed very fast packet switching and enabled strong openness towards unforeseen uses of the Internet Protocol.
-The result has been an extraordinary outburst of innovation, and a level-playing field for citizens, associations and companies worldwide.
+The result has been an extraordinary outburst of innovation, and a level-playing field for citizens, associations, and companies worldwide.

-The modern Internet is not always neutral due to technologies that allow for fine-grained discrimination of traffic.
+The modern Internet is not always neutral because some technologies allow for fine-grained discrimination of traffic.
 When they enter into the network of an Internet Service Provider, packets may be classified, i.e.  assigned to a class like *web*, *video*, or *file-sharing*.
 The most commonly exploited characteristics in traffic classification are the content of packets headers and the payload.
-But a packet can also inherit the class from the flow it belongs to, if the flow is already classified.
+But a packet can also inherit the class from the flow it belongs to if the flow is already classified.
 Once a packet has been classified at the border, it receives the service associated with its traffic class from routers inside the network.

-The policy debate regarding network neutrality is on whether it is preferable to continue with *laissez-faire* or whether Internet neutrality should be safeguarded by the law.
-The topic can be tackled using a variety of disciplinary perspectives, such as the ones of competition law and innovation processes.
-To know more about neutrality, the related debate and the various positions, refer to `Wikipedia's article`_.
+The policy debate regarding network neutrality is on whether it is preferable to continue with a *laissez-faire* policy or to safeguard network neutrality.
+This topic can be tackled from a variety of disciplines, including competition law and innovation processes.
+To know more about neutrality, the related debate and the various positions, go to `Wikipedia's article`_.

 1.4.
 Why *"the network neutrality bot"*?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~